-Sexual pleasure, energy and connection enhances the overall quality of our life.
+Sexual pleasure, energy, and connection enhance the overall quality of our life.

 Sexual Health and Being Single

 Masturbation will achieve most of the same results.
-However, you will be missing some of the benefits that are derived from intimacy with another human being and the benefits that require the real physical act such as weight loss.
-However if you're really creative you can still come up with some masturbation activities that can give you a physical work out.
+However, you will be missing some of the benefits that are derived from intimacy with another human being and the benefits that require the real physical activities such as weight loss.
+However, if you’re really creative you can still come up with some masturbation activities that can give you a physical workout.

 The hormones released during orgasm that boost our physical and emotional health are released whether it is through masturbation or sex with another person.